clpo13/wikiget/wikiget.1.md

 \-**f**, \-\-**force**

-:   Force overwritng of existing files.
+:   Force existing files to be overwritten.

 \-**a**, \-\-**batch**